PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-16 16:43:17
+Last updated: 2024-04-16 16:43:53
-Random Quote: Science fact: Sisters are the worst. - Sheldon
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman